readthedocs/readthedocs.org/docs/user/custom-domains.rst

 #.
 Mark the :guilabel:`Canonical` option if you want use this domain
    as your :doc:`canonical domain </canonical-urls>`.
 #.
 Click on :guilabel:`Add`.
 #.
-At the top of the next page you'll find the value of the CNAME record that you need to point your domain to.
+At the top of the next page you'll find the value of the DNS record that you need to point your domain to.
    For |org_brand| this is ``readthedocs.io``, and for :doc:`/commercial/index`
    the record is in the form of ``<hash>.domains.readthedocs.com``.